Nurse Types / APRN vs NP

 How to become an APRN/NP

-The steps to becoming an APRN or NP are very similar.
-Nursing candidates must first earn an advanced nursing degree.
-They can choose to complete their Master of Science in Nursing (MSN) education all at once or become a licensed RN and then work in the field while earning their advanced degree.
-There are bridge programs that can help cut down on time spent in school:
+To become an APRN, candidates must first earn an advanced nursing degree.
+They can choose to complete their Master of Science in Nursing (MSN) education all at once or first become a licensed RN with either an ADN or a BSN and then go on to earn their advanced degree on a full time or part-time basis.
+There are several high-quality bridge programs that minimize the time required to complete APRN educational programs:

 - Bachelor of Science in Nursing (BSN) – 3-4 years